 The act of creating inspires me to make more.
 For example, I would often spot new ideas from old paintings or find areas to tweak.
 I think Zack Lieberman’s daily sketch rule: “Prioritize iterate over novelty” is an excellent suggestion for generative artists.

 Occasionally I would doubt whether being this prolific is good.
 Am I making progress?
 Are they going anywhere?
 Are they worth the time/resource that I am investing in them?
 At the same time, I am aware that doubts like this are entirely baseless.
 Making little progress is ALWAYS better than staying in the same place.
-Making new paintings is ALWAYS better than not making any.
+Making new paintings is ALWAYS better than making nothing.
 When this kind of doubt surfaces, I usually search for advice and inspiration from articles and books.
 Recently, I read this article by Jason Bailey titled “How to Become A Successful Artist.”
 It discusses why making as much work as possible is the right thing for artists to do.
 Instead of only throwing out claims, this article provides data that supports this claim.
 Also, hearing other artists’ stories from channels such as the Jealous Curator Podcast and Colossal helped me stay motivated.

 Painting for 300 + days is changing me at many levels.
 Building a habit like this brings rewards that words cannot summarize.
 I am grateful that I had the opportunity to make this dream come true in 2020.
 I am even more thankful that it is only the beginning.
 I am excited to start the next 100 days challenge soon.
-At last, here are some of my paintings that made to my top list in these 300+ days.
+At last, here are some of my paintings that made it to my top list in these 300+ days.